Everything you need to know for the day of:

 Q: Is the course relatively flat?

-A: The 35 mile route has a total elevation swing of 1083 ft.
+A: The 35-mile route has a total elevation swing of 1,419 ft.
 There are no rated climbs on the course (The climb rating system goes from 1 to 5 with 5 being the easiest), so it’s a relatively easy ride.
-The first 6 miles are mostly a gentle downhill.
-From mile 6 to 13 you’ll climb just over 300 vertical ft.—a very easy slope.
-Then it’s a downgrade almost all the way to the finish.
-This is a great beginner’s route.

-A: The 75 mile route has a total elevation swing of 4530 ft.
+A: The 80-mile route has a total elevation swing of 4309 ft.
 There 3 rated climbs on the course.
-Just after the 23rd mile you’ll come to a level 5 climb where you ascend 200 ft. in just over 2 miles.
+Somewhere after the 23rd mile, you’ll come to a level 5 climb where you ascend 200 ft. in just over 2 miles.
 Then you have a brief reprieve of 2 miles before the next climb—a level 4—where you’ll climb 382 vertical ft. in 4 miles.
-After the level 4 you’ll have an easy 1.5 miles before you come to the toughest climb on the route, a level 2 where you’ll ascend over 1,600 vertical ft. in 12 miles.
+After the level 4, you’ll have an easy 1.5 miles before you come to the toughest climb on the route, a level 2 where you’ll ascend over 1,600 vertical ft. in 12 miles.
 Once you’ve conquered that you’re in for a treat!
 It’s all downhill from there—you’ll descend over 2,000 ft. during the final 30+ miles of your ride.

-A: The 100 mile route has a total elevation swing of 5981 ft.
+A: The 100-mile route has a total elevation swing of 6,810 ft.
 There are 4 rated climbs on the course.
 The first 33 miles are fairly easy.
 Then you come to a level 3 climb where you’ll ascend 600+ ft. over the next 6 miles.
-After that your route merges with the 75 milers and you’ll face the level 5, level 4, & level 2 climbs mentioned above.
-After that it’s the same long downgrade to your finish!
+After that, your route merges with the 75 miles riders and you’ll face the level 5, level 4, & level 2 climbs mentioned above.
+After that, it’s the same long downgrade to your finish!